Northwest Conifers

 Needles: Bent like hockey sticks

-Cones: 4-6" long, upright at tree top, whiskery bracts
+Cones: Upright at tree top, whiskery bracts

 Bark: Gray-brown becoming furrowed

-Where: Above 2000 ft. in western Oregon and Washington
+Where: Above 2000 ft (600 m) in western Oregon and Washington

 Pacific Silver Fir – Abies amabilis